 Education requirements: To qualify for this job, you need a degree in nursing, occupational therapy, psychology, psychotherapy, or social work.

 Learn more about Community Mental Health training

-Is this course right for you?
+Is this certificate right for you?
 An admissions advisor can help you decide.